Wenoxxxx/PinoyQuest/README.md

    git clone https://github.com/<your_repo_here>/PinoyQuest.git
 2. Open project in your preferred Java IDE.

-3. Run the main game file.
+3. Run the main game file or run PinoyQuest.exe inside the project folder.

 4. Play and enjoy the Filipino nostalgia hit!